comraderoyce/and-wells/content/writing/sql-tableau.md

-title = "SQL basics for Tableau and Redshift" date = "2021-09-15" category = "notes"
+title = "SQL basics for Tableau and Redshift" date = "2021-09-15" category = "notes" description = "Notes on working with SQL and Tableau"

 +++

 There is something about not reading a manual or taking a walk through the basic documentation when learning a piece of software that is rewarding yet very painful.
-True to form, I jumped in to creating a Tableau dashboard without much prior knowledge of Tableau or SQL.
+True to form, I jumped into creating a Tableau dashboard without much prior knowledge of Tableau or SQL.
 Here are some things I wish I would have known when starting the work.

 <!--more-->

 I have been speedrunning learning Tableau and SQL for a work project.
 The brief is to create a dashboard that shows the reach and type of customer interactions with a regional suite of websites.
 There were a bunch of tables for each channel (email, sales calls, website visits, etc.) along with some cross-table user information like their ID.
-Further there were tables with
+Further, there were tables with

 # SQL Super Basics